Yandex Cloud

 Note

-Scaling settings take effect within five minutes after being configured.
+Scaling settings take effect within five minutes after they are configured.

 Management console